ruch0401/javascript-tutorial/javascript-dom-traversal/README.md

 }
 ```

-Anotehr example is as follows -
+Another example is as follows -

 ```javascript
 const grandparent = document.querySelector(".grandparent"); // we can also select an entire class using the class notation of a css selector